-The InnoEnergy MSc SELECT programme has three first year locations: Universitat Politècnica de Catalunya (UPC) in Spain, Kungliga Tekniska Högskolan (KTH) in Sweden, and The Open University of Sri Lanka (OUSL).
+The InnoEnergy MSc SELECT programme has three first year locations: Universitat Politècnica de Catalunya (UPC) in The specified item was not found., Kungliga Tekniska Högskolan (KTH) in The specified item was not found., and The Open University of Sri Lanka (OUSL).
 Pioneering the future of education, first year classes are followed by all students whether the lecturer is located at UPC in Barcelona, Spain or KTH in Stockholm, Sweden, through a remote classroom system.
 First year students established a physical connection for the first time at the SELECT Fall Seminar.

 The remote classroom system was introduced only a year ago in the SELECT programme, and thus connectivity issues tend to arise here and there.
 While small issues can be a little bit of a bother, the system allows for input from students separated by vast distances to be collected among classmates in real time.
 It enables the collaboration across thousands of kilometres, which will truly define the future of education.
 Moreover, it provides the students with a good introduction to the programme’s ‘Mobility Concept’.
 After a month of classes, all SELECT students attended the first of several joint events at the SELECT Fall Seminar at KTH in Stockholm, Sweden during the last week of September 2016.
 This Seminar was the first opportunity for the whole programme to meet in person.